nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-react-router-with-preact.md

 Here is an application that is currently using the `preact-router`.
-We have a `home` component that is loaded when we hit the home page.
-We have a `profile` page that receives a `user` prop.
-We have an `error` page should we visit a path that is not listed in any of these components.
+We have a `Home` component that is loaded when we hit the home page.
+We have a `Profile` page that receives a `user` prop.
+We have an `Error` page should we visit a path that is not listed in any of these components.

 ####App.js
 ```html